What Is SAP Order-to-Cash?

-- Billing- Bill sent to customer
+- Billing (bill sent to customer)

 - Receipt of money- Customer Payment

 Now, let's see what is the impact on the accounting entries for this cycle steps.
-Each step has it's own different configuration these steps used in business workflow.
+Each step has its own configuration used in business workflow.
 As I mentioned earlier, this process involves many different organizational levels.
-Most important organizational levels in this process is Company code, sales organizations, distribution channels, divisions and plants.
+The most important organizational levels in this process are company code, sales organizations, distribution channels, divisions, and plants.

 SAP OTC Sales & Distribution

 This is an imported integration in the SAP landscape.
 Here are the configuration steps in detail.
 Its configuration happened in transaction code OBYC.

 - Inquiry: A customer inquires about the product price and service.
 This is a very starting point of the OTC process.
 This process does not have any effect on general ledger accounts and does not have any accounting entries.
 Once a customer creates an inquiry, an inquiry number is generated.
 Inquiry is created by transaction code VA11.